 - Consolidation: If you want to move all your federal loans into one manageable payment, you can apply for a Direct Consolidation Loan.
-Your interest rate is rounded up to the nearest one-eighth percent, so you won’t get a lower interest rate as you might through refinancing.
-But you also wouldn’t lose the federal protections — like deferment and forbearance — that come with having federal student loans.
+Your interest rate is rounded up to the nearest one-eighth percent, so you won’t get a lower interest rate like you might through refinancing.
+But you also won’t lose the federal protections — like deferment and forbearance — that come with having federal student loans.

 - Forbearance: Forbearance is when you temporarily pause student loan payments without impacting your credit score.
 The federal government and some private lenders offer this option.
 Before applying, you can check with your lender to see if you’re eligible for forbearance.

 The credit score you need to refinance your student loan varies by lender but is often 680 or higher.
 The higher your credit score, the better your chances of qualifying for a loan with a lower rate.
 In addition to your credit score, lenders consider other factors, like your DTI and repayment term.
 If you’re having trouble qualifying for a lower rate, adding a co-signer with better credit can help.

 Before you refinance federal student loans, understand that doing so means giving up benefits, like access to federal forbearance and student loan forgiveness programs.
 If you plan to use those benefits, consider student loan consolidation instead.

 Frequently asked questions